carpetbomb/PS4PKG/README.md

 You will need to enter your psxhax cookie values.
-These can be found using EditThisCookie.
+These can be found using [EditThisCookie]([url](https://www.editthiscookie.com/)).
 The input screen can then be found by going to Settings -> PSXHAX Credentials

 (These are only needed if you are going to use the download button, which scrapes the links from the page.
 Using Open Page is not affected by them)

 ![Screenshot_1](https://github.com/user-attachments/assets/a04c2b9e-dbc8-4387-b18c-5c1b7bd0f5ca)